yufanhao/munch-backend/README.md

 **MunchMate** is a social food tracking application that allows users to:

-- Log their favorite meals
+- Log their favorite meals and restaurant items
 - Review and rate food from local restaurants
 - Automatically extract itemized data from receipts
 - Split the bill and generate Venmo payment links